varigence/docs/bimlflex/user-guide/installing-upgrading-bimlflex.md

 Check the bitness of the local installation of Microsoft Excel using the [Microsoft guidelines available here](https://support.office.com/en-us/article/About-Office-What-version-of-Office-am-I-using-932788B8-A3CE-44BF-BB09-E334518B8B19).

 > [!WARNING]
-> Install only the bitness version that match the installed Excel version.
+> Install only the bitness version that matches the installed Excel version.

 ### Install BimlFlex for developers